Education

 I've believed for a long time that technical and skilled labor education are the backbone of a strong national workforce.
 It's one thing to hear about successful programs at the state and local level, but it's a totally different experience to witness them firsthand and see the impact programs have on local communities.

 As a self-described policy guy, I've spent a lot of time researching topics like agriculture and telecommunications.
 It's no secret that when elected I was laser focused on gaining a spot on the Agriculture Committee for South Dakotans.
 Now as a member of two very different committees, I've appreciated how many topics Members of Congress have the opportunity to study and debate.
+I enjoy immersing myself in the intricacies of ag policy, but my time as a freshman member of the House Education and Labor Committee has allowed me to explore plenty of new avenues.

 PIERRE, S.D. – Today U.S. Representative Dusty Johnson (R-S.D.) and the South Dakota Arts Council (SDAC) announced the 2019 Congressional Art Competition, which puts the artwork of South Dakota students in the nation's Capitol.
 The South Dakota Arts Council is now accepting entries on behalf of Rep. Johnson's office.